IkeHasAPlan/IkeHasAPlan.github.io/README.md

-# Hello, I'm Isaac Rivera, and this is my website!
+# Hello, I'm Isaac Rivera, and this is my website

 ### It will fill you in on my life, and hopefully educate you on my hobbies and interests!
 ### I'm into all sorts of things!
 You can read about them below...